Hi there, my name is Chris Piercy and I’m a professional close-up magician and mindreader specialising in Wedding Entertainment.

-Your wedding is chance to give people new expeirences and exceptional culinary options is a great way of doing this.
+Your wedding is your chance to give people new experiences and giving them exceptional culinary options is a great way of doing this.

 Whether you have music at your drinks reception will depend on you as a couple as well as the type of wedding you have.

 Drinks reception music typically acts as background or ambient music as opposed to something people that will be getting up and dancing.

 Although music in its usual form is to provide entertainment, the music at the drinks reception is designed to create an atmosphere more than anything else.